 Many believe it is also the best looking of the giant sunflowers.
 An enormous

 head, more than a foot across, sits atop a 7-12 foot plant.
-Seeds are great
+The big seeds

 American Giant Hybrid - This variety produces very tall

 plants.
 The head is not as big.
 The plant grows up to 16 feet.
 Blooms are

 Skyscraper - Grows a very big flowerhead of 14 inches across

 or more.
 The plant grows about 12 feet .

 Yup, they grow sunflowers pretty darn big.
 If you are out to beak the world

 record, here is what you have to beat: